-Presented in a lightweight titanium body, the new Technomarine BlackReef Ti Ultimate watch features a highly reliable automatic movement and is adorned with whole 54 precious stones covering its unidirectional rotating bezel.
-In case you wonder, yes: those clear white, jet black and shiny yellow crystals are in fact real baguette-cut diamonds that also happen to work as markers on the diving scale.
+Presented in a lightweight titanium body, the Technomarine BlackReef Ti Ultimate features a highly reliable automatic movement and is adorned with whole 54 precious stones covering its unidirectionally rotating bezel.
+In case you wonder, yes: those clear white, jet-black, and shiny yellow crystals are in fact real baguette-cut diamonds that also happen to work as markers on the diving scale.
 And, yes: with its water resistance rating of 50 ATM, this is an actual diver although using it as such would be utterly crazy.
 And, yes: so far, this is the most bizarre diver that we have seen among this year’s premieres.

 Although Technomarine is mostly known for their relatively inexpensive quartz-powered timekeepers, as well as moderately priced automatic timekeepers, the Swiss-based brand that was initially established in the United States, but soon moved to the blessed land of cheese and chocolate, has a number of less affordable wristwatches that often combine an automatic movement with a number of diamonds or other precious stones.

-This BlackReef Ti Ultimate seems to justify its name not only with an impressive number of stones of different cuts and colors, but also with its claimed water resistance of whole 500 meters.
+This BlackReef Ti Ultimate justifies its name not only with an impressive number of stones of different cuts and colors but also with its claimed water-resistance of whole 500 meters.
 While there are dozens of luxury diving watches that combine diamonds, (often with gold bodies) and extremely high WR ratings (Rolex and Hublot is the first pair of brands that comes to mind), this one looks the least practical and, possibly, the least tasteful.